-Effective October 1, 2008: Act sHB 5701 increases the maximum amount per page a provider can charge a patient for a copy of his or her medical records no more than 65 cents per page and the cost of first class postage.
+Effective October 1, 2008: Act sHB 5701 increases the maximum amount per page a provider can charge a patient for a copy of his or her medical records to no more than 65 cents per page and the cost of first class postage.

 Upon the death or retirement of a health care provider, it is the responsibility of the provider or surviving responsible relative or executor to inform his/her patients.
 This is done by placing a notice in the daily local paper, in addition to sending a letter to each patient seen within the three years proceeding the date of the “discontinuance of practice.”
 Medical records for all patients should be retained for at least sixty days following both the public and private notice to patients.

 If a patient is having trouble locating their records the Department of Public Health suggests that they contact any associated physician’s office, the hospital affiliated with the practice, or the local health director’s office for possible information about the whereabouts of their records.
 For more information go to: https://portal.ct.gov/DPH/Practitioner-Licensing–Investigations/PLIS/Access-to-Medical-Records1821